kotcrab/ghidra-allegrex/README.md

 Features:

-- Support for PSP specific ELF relocation sections (type A and B)
+- Support for PSP specific ELF relocation sections (type A and B).
-  - Image rebase after loading is also supported
+  - Image rebase after loading is also supported.
-- Support for Allegrex specific instructions
+- Support for Allegrex specific instructions.
-- Processor type auto-detection for ELF files
+- Processor type auto-detection for ELF files.
-- PSP calling convention support
+- PSP calling convention support.
-- Disassembly and decompilation of VFPU instructions (see limitations bellow)
+- Disassembly and decompilation of VFPU instructions (see limitations below).
-- Scripts for importing and exporting PPSSPP `.sym` files (function labels)
+- Scripts for importing and exporting PPSSPP `.sym` files (function labels).
-- Ghidra Debugger can be used to debug games running in PPSSPP (beta)
+- Ghidra Debugger can be used to debug games running in PPSSPP.

 ## Installation